chatbotizeteam/decission-engine-api/README.md

 #### Returns

-An object with outcome and llm response
+An object with outcome and LLM response
 | Name | Type |
 | - | - |
 | outcome | "success" \| "failure" |